 I agree, because that is what situational leadership is all about.
 The times don’t require a return to command-and-control, but they do require leaders to tighten up on fundamental people management principles.

-When do you have to be more directive as a leader?
+When do you have to be tougher as a leader?

 1. When the environment is uncertain.
 When there is a high level of uncertainty about people’s ability to make clear and confident decisions or the signs and signals they usually use to guide them are unavailable or conflicting, people can become paralyzed.
 Their failure to make a decision means action is also stalled.
 If people are unable to make decisions you will need to step in and help them.